Course Guide

 9 | Caesars Well

-Par 3, 135 yards, Stroke index 17
+Men: Par 3, 126 yards, SI: 17

 This hole takes its name from an ancient spring nearby.
 It is the shortest of the par threes, set in a hollow surrounded by silver birch.
 Today it is more open than it was before the storm of 1987, but it's still a tricky shot to a bowl shaped green.
-Your best chance for a hole in one.

 11 | Long Hole

-Par 5, 479 yards, Stroke index 3
+Men: Par 5, 475 yards, SI: 3

 13 | Hope Grant

-Par 4, 438 yards, Stroke index 1
+Men: Par 4, 437 yards, SI: 1

 So called after Lt.
 General Sir James Hope Grant, who together with Lord Elcho donated the earliest competition medal.
 A difficult par four, calling for two good long straight shots to a very tricky green, protected by a narrow landing area sloping from the front.
 Fully justifes its stroke index of 1.